 This is the easiest Cherry Tart ever!
 With a creamy vanilla custard filling, fresh cherries and a crust that doesn't require refrigeration or rolling before lining the pan.
 It comes together quickly and looks incredibly sophisticated.

 Originally published in December 2012, this post has been updated for images and text.
 The recipe remains the same (because it's the best!).

-And now that they're finally here (I live in Buenos Aires, and it's almost summer), I like to take advantage and bake a few things.
+And now that cherrye finally here, I like to take advantage and bake a few things.
 Though nothing will ever beat eating them by themselves, very cold.

 Yet, some recipes make it worth baking them.
 This is one of them.

 The pie crust

 Pie crusts (or shortcrust pastry) usually require a stay in the refrigerator and involve a rolling pin, a floured counter and so on.

 It defies everything they ever taught you in pastry school, or what you read about crust making.
 It starts with melted butter and it doesn't need to chill before baking.